hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/call.md

 * $region - Supported region.
 * $name - The function name.
 * $uuid - The uuid of func.
-* /sync - Block until the function call completed.
+* /sync - Block until the function call has completed.

 **Json parameters**: